 - 1/2 pound pasta

-- Beat the eggs, cream, Parmesan, parsley, salt and the red pepper together in a bowl.
-I just used a fork.
+- Beat the eggs, cream, Parmesan, parsley, salt, and red pepper together in a bowl.

 - Fry the bacon until crisp, then crumble and set aside.

-- With 1 -2 Tbsp. bacon grease, sauté the onion and the mushrooms until the onions are translucent and golden.
+- With 1 -2 Tablespoons of bacon grease, sauté the onion and the mushrooms until the onions are translucent and golden.

-- Drain the pasta and while still warm, add to the onions and mushrooms.
+- Drain the pasta, and while it's still warm, add the onions and mushrooms.

 All nutritional information is based on third party calculations and is only an estimate.
 Each recipe and nutritional value will vary depending on the brands you use, measuring methods and portion sizes per household.